It was a sporty climb. -Harvey Butchart

 Harvey Butchart is one of the acknowledged masters of Grand Canyon exploration in modern times.
 Butchart managed to do numerous first ascents, pioneer multiple routes, spent over 1000 days in the canyon total, logged 560 trips, and hike over 12,000 miles in the canyon.
 He is the first person known to have walked the entire length of Grand Canyon National Park (as it existed at the time) in the style we would call section hiking today.

 His guidebooks were long the standard for the Grand Canyon hiking and scrambling.
-The books were written in a style that befitted a professor of mathematics: Understated, to the point, and assuming most people had the basic knowledge to fill in the details themselves without having to explain every step of the way.
+The books were written in a style that befitted a professor of mathematics: Understated, to the point, and assuming most people had the basic knowledge to fill in the details themselves without explaining every step of the way.

 All these accomplishments were between his late 30s and well into his 70s.
-All while maintaining a career as a professor of mathematics in Flagstaff, AZ, providing for a family and squeezing in hikes on weekends, holidays, and breaks.
+While maintaining a career as a professor of mathematics in Flagstaff, AZ, providing for a family and squeezing in hikes on weekends, holidays, and breaks.

 Beyond raw numbers, Butchard pioneered the multi-disciplined activity of canyoneering with his proto-pack rafting, climbing, scrambling, hiking, and route finding.
 He packed minimally, and his total pack weight was typically under 30 lbs.
 Being of a bookish and scientific nature with a small build, he’d fit right in with the similar people who seem to excel at ultra running and related activities.